nizos/nizos.github.io/src/posts/optimizing-github-workflows-for-efficiency-and-sustainability/index.md

 ---
 title: 'Optimizing GitHub Workflows for Efficiency and Sustainability'
 description: "In recent years, integrating automation into my development workflows has become increasingly important.
 This post outlines several strategies I've employed to optimize the efficiency and sustainability of these workflows.
 Topics covered include canceling redundant jobs, setting appropriate workflow timeouts, optimizing caching techniques, and effectively managing workflow triggers."
-date: 2024-06-11
+date: 2024-06-12
 author: Nizar
 permalink: /{{ title | slugify }}/index.html
 cover: 'assets/wind-turbine.jpg'
 socialImage: '/assets/images/optimizing-github-workflows-for-efficiency-and-sustainability-social-image.jpg'
 caption: 'Original photo by <a href="https://unsplash.com/@bfigas">Bruno Figueiredo</a> on <a href="https://unsplash.com/photos/white-windmill-during-day-KAXSflHqAl0">Unsplash</a>'
 tags: [ci, automation, sustainability]
-draft: true
 ---

-In recent years, integrating automation into my development workflows has become increasingly important.
-This post outlines several strategies I've employed to optimize the efficiency and sustainability of these workflows.
-Topics covered include canceling redundant jobs, setting appropriate workflow timeouts, optimizing caching techniques, and effectively managing workflow triggers.
+Integrating automation into development workflows has become crucial in recent years.
+In this post, I'll share a few strategies I've found useful for making these workflows both more efficient and sustainable.
+We'll look into strategies such as canceling redundant jobs, setting appropriate workflow timeouts, optimizing caching techniques, and managing workflow triggers more effectively.

 ## Cancel Redundant Jobs

-Active development branches often receive rapid, successive updates, triggering multiple instances of the same workflow.
+When active development branches receive rapid updates, they often trigger multiple instances of the same workflow.
-This redundancy, particularly for pull request (PR) checks, consumes excessive resources and can be wasteful.
+This redundancy, particularly for pull request (PR) checks, can lead to unnecessary resource consumption.

 One effective solution is to utilize [concurrency groups](https://docs.github.com/en/enterprise-cloud@latest/actions/using-jobs/using-concurrency#using-concurrency-in-different-scenarios).
 By assigning a concurrency key, you can group workflows, thereby controlling their execution more effectively.